 - Play background music or white noise: Playing soft background music or ambient sounds like white noise or nature sounds through your noise-cancelling headphones can further mask the typing sound and improve your focus.

-Remember that everyone’s perception of sound and the effectiveness of noise-cancelling headphones can vary.
+Note that everyone’s perception of sound and the effectiveness of noise-cancelling headphones can vary.
 It’s advisable to try out different headphones and settings to find the optimal combination that suits your needs and preferences.

 The rhythmic tapping of keys on a keyboard has become a ubiquitous sound in the modern era, symbolizing the rapid evolution of technology and the digital age.
 It signifies productivity, communication, and the creation of written content that shapes our world.